jmikedupont2/formal.land/blog/2024-01-29-formal-verification-for-aleph-zero.md

 When a program is formally verified, we are mathematically sure it will always follow its specifications.
 This is a way to eliminate all bugs, as long as we have a complete specification of what it is supposed to do or not do.
 This corresponds to the highest level of Evaluation Assurance Level, [EAL7](https://en.wikipedia.org/wiki/Evaluation_Assurance_Level#EAL7:_Formally_Verified_Design_and_Tested).
 This is used for critical applications, such as space rocket software, where a single bug can be extremely expensive (the loss of a rocket!).

 There are various formal verification tools, such as the proof system [Coq](https://coq.inria.fr/).
 The C compiler [CompCert](https://en.wikipedia.org/wiki/CompCert) is an example of large software verified in Coq.
 It is proven correct, in contrast to most other C compilers that contain [subtle bugs](https://users.cs.utah.edu/~regehr/papers/pldi11-preprint.pdf).
-CompCert is now used by Airbus to compile C programs embedded in planes.
+CompCert is now used by Airbus to compile C programs embedded in planes&nbsp;🛫.

 ## Why is it such a useful tool?